CanIGetAPickle/CanIGetAPickle.github.io/_posts/2015-03-06-ISO-8601-to-month-day-year.md

 ## What the heck is that?

 I was creating a small project using the YouTube API.
 Each video has a "snippet" of information available.
-One property of such a snippet is "publishedAt" (`snippet.publishedAt`) which returns a *datetime* value ([documentation](https://developers.google.com/youtube/v3/docs/playlistItems)).
+One property of such a snippet is "publishedAt" (`snippet.publishedAt`) which returns a *datetime* value ([documentation](https://developers.google.com/youtube/v3/docs/playlistItems)). <!--end-excerpt-->

 Little did I know, that *datetime* value would be the ugliest duckling on the page: `2015-03-05T19:27:39Z`.